Spend less on what you don't care about, enjoy more of what you do.

-If you only take one piece of advice from this page please let it be this: start today.
+If you only take one piece of advice from this page please let it be this: start acting today.
 When it comes to personal finance and your eventual financial independence, time plays an instrumental role.
 After all, no one ever got to their chosen retirement age and said ‘I really wish I’d started saving and investing later!’
 Unfortunately, everyone inevitably always says ‘I really wish I’d started sooner!’.

 The more time you have on your side the more you can put your money to work for you, and the less you have to compensate later in life trying to make up for lost time and past decisions.
 This is doubly important if you have any desires of early retirement before the current state pension age of 66 (soon to increase to 67 and likely to continue to slowly rise).
 But don’t we all?

-Far too frequently people don’t start to seriously consider their savings, pension and other investments until into their 40s or 50s, when retirement no longer seems such a distant reality.
+Far too frequently people don’t start to seriously consider their savings, pension and other investments until well into their 40s or 50s, when retirement no longer seems such a distant reality.
 However, when investing for your retirement, allowing your money time to grow and taking advantage of compounding interest is fundamental.
 When people start late they have to try to make up for lost time – something which can’t always be done – and often have to make big sacrifices in the prime of their life, or delay retirement further to allow them more time to get there.
 This moment of realisation can be a shock to the system, worrying and stressful.

 The earlier you start the more you can let time and your money work for you.
 If I knew back then what I knew now, I’d have invested a lot more in my early 20s too!
-My goal is to make sure more people are informed about the huge benefits of looking after and taking responsibility for your finances as soon as possible.
+My goal is to make sure more people are informed about the huge benefits of looking after and taking responsibility for your finances as early as possible.